tranhuuphucuong/a_maze_ing/README.md

 ### Ubuntu

-In order to install Gosu on Linux, you need the following packages (the names will be slightly different in every distribution):
+In order for Gosu to be installed on Linux, you need the following packages (the names will be slightly different in every distribution):

 `libsdl2-dev`, `libsdl2-ttf-dev`, `libpango1.0-dev`, `libgl1-mesa-dev`, `libopenal-dev`, `libsndfile-dev`, `libmpg123-dev` (starting in 0.12.0)